GenericMappingTools/pygmt/CONTRIBUTING.md

 ### Tutorials

-The tutorials (the User Guide in the docs) are also built by sphinx-gallery from the `.py` files in the `tutorials` folder of the repository.
+The tutorials (the User Guide in the docs) are also built by sphinx-gallery from the `.py` files in the `examples/tutorials` folder of the repository.
 To add a new tutorial:

-* Include a `.py` file in the `tutorials` folder on the base of the repository.
+* Include a `.py` file in the `examples/tutorials` folder on the base of the repository.
 * Write the tutorial in "notebook" style with code mixed with paragraphs explaining what is being done.
 See the other tutorials for the format.
 * Include the tutorial in the table of contents of the documentation (side bar).
 Do this